 The first stop on the Sky Pond hike, just under a mile in, is Alberta Falls.
-This alone is a worthwhile hike if you are limited on time or want a less strenuous activity.
-Up to here the trail is wide and family friendly.
-Even though this section was busy, there’s plenty of space overlooking the 30 foot waterfall drop to relax and take some amazing pictures.
+To reach Alberta Falls is a worthwhile hike if you are limited on time or want a less strenuous activity.
+Up to the falls, the trail is wide and family-friendly.

 Don’t be put off by the crowded hike to Alberta Falls Rocky Mountain National Park.
-Most folks turn back here so the crowd on the trail drops of tremendously.
+Most folks turn back here, so the crowd on the trail drops off tremendously.

 The Beauty of Loch is Worth The Trip

-We continued on to The Loch at about the 3 mile mark.
-The trail through the forest was among beautiful trees with a fast moving stream trailside.
-Near the end though I was huffing and puffing as the switchbacks became a bit steep.
-At this point I was incredibly grateful for the hiking poles I had brought along.
+The Loch Vale trail weaves through the forest among beautiful trees with a fast-moving stream trailside.
+This lovely walk was one of my favorite parts of the hike.
+However, as we approached the Loch, I was huffing and puffing as the switchbacks became a bit steep with quick elevation gain.
+At this point, I was incredibly grateful for the hiking poles I had brought along.

 The Loch is a gorgeous lake with unbelievable valley and mountain views.
 We took a long break sitting on a rock, watching the birds, and just relaxing.
-We could have turned around here and I would have been incredibly satisfied with my experience.
+We could have turned around here, and I would have been delighted with my experience.

 The Climb UP Timberline Falls

 But no!
 We had a goal of hiking to Sky Pond, so we headed towards the most difficult part of the trip.
 Hiking up the icy Timberline Falls.
 Yes, I do mean hiking UP a Waterfall that is covered with ice and snow.

 We were lucky that August brought enough warmth leaving the waterfall climb trail passable even with some patches of snow and ice.
 The waterfall is ice and snow-covered for much of the year since snow can start in mid-September and stay until mid-summer.